GrigorijSchleifer/GrigorijSchleifer/README.md

 # HELLO WORLD !

-- create a DB for EDAIC question and access it via ChatGPT API
+- DB for EDAIC question access via ChatGPT API
-- Set up RStudion Copilot functionality
+- Getting topics based on interest from www
-- app that summarises all topics based on interest
+- Automate document scan redundancy on a NAS